aptos-foundation/registry-projects/registry/options.md

 7. **Governance Contract:** Facilitates platform governance, allowing for updates and modifications to parameters or features as dictated by protocol stakeholders
 8. **Oracle Contract:** Integrates external data feeds to provide real-time pricing information of underlying assets

----

-(Internal only) Funding estimate: $150-200k depending on quality of team

-Target teams to fund: 2